JakeGwynn/Teams-Wiki-Finder/README.md

 -Tenant <contoso>.onmicrosoft.com -Store CurrentUser -Username "GlobalAdmin@contoso.com" `
 -Password (Read-Host -AsSecureString -Prompt "Enter Password") -SharePointApplicationPermissions "Sites.Read.All"
   ```
-**Note the "AzureAppId/ClientId" and "Certificate Thumbprint".
+**Note the "AzureAppId/ClientId" and "Certificate Thumbprint" from the output of the Register-PnPAzureADApp cmdlet.
 These values will be used as parameters when running the Get-AllTeamsWiki.ps1 script**

 ## Running the Script
 1. Download the **Get-AllTeamsWikis.ps1** script to the machine where Register-PnPAzureADApp was run.